Official State Flag of Utah

-Utah's flag displays the state seal design against a field of blue.
+Utah's flag features the state seal against a field of blue.
 The date 1847 is the year the Mormons came to Utah.
 1896 is the year Utah became the 45th state.
+All State Flags

 A bald eagle (the United States national bird) perches atop the shield as a symbol of protection in peace and war (the eagle clutches arrows as a symbol of power).
 The sego lilies on right and left of the beehive are a symbol of peace (sego lily is also the state flower of Utah).
 A U.S. flag banner appears on each side of the shield, representing Utah's support to the nation.